|Algebra I (Pre-AP Algebra I, Algebra I, Algebra I Part 1, & Algebra I Part 2)|

 use of manipulatives and graphing calculators will help students develop and attach meaning to abstract ideas.
 Tables and graphs will be used to interpret algebraic expressions, equations, and inequalities and to analyze functions.

-PWCS Algebra I Curriculum Guide 2013(Word)- This document contains the pacing guide and curriculum guide to be used beginning with school year 2012-2013 for Algebra 1, Pre-AP Algebra 1, Algebra 1 Part 1, and Algebra 1 Part 2.
-Updated August 2012.
+PWCS Algebra I Curriculum Guide 2014(PDF)- This document contains the pacing guide and curriculum guide to be used beginning with school year 2014-2015 for Algebra 1, Pre-AP Algebra 1, Algebra 1 Part 1, and Algebra 1 Part 2.
+Updated August 2014.